UtsabDey/foundation-of-cybersecurity/README.md

 ## Presentations - Assignments

 This folder contains the .pdf version of the assignments needed to skip part of the final exam.
-Each team presented to all the attendees of the course a well-defined cybersecurity aspect (e.g., a defensive technique, threat, attack campaign, or emerging hazard) that has been introduced during the lectures.
-Presentations are part of the course material since they offer alternative viewpoints or an in-depth analysis of a major cybersecurity aspect.
+Each team prepared and presented a small monograph on a well-defined topic (e.g., a defensive technique, threat, attack campaign, or emerging hazard) that has been introduced during the lectures.
+Presentations are part of the course material since they offer alternative viewpoints or an in-depth analysis of major cybersecurity aspects.

+Covered topics are:

+- Software Supply Chain attacks and SolarWinds
+- ARP Spoofing and Man-in-the-Middle attacks

 ## Acknowledgments